Skip to main content

 • Select which account to send the request from.

-(info) Only Enterprise subscriptions have the ability to switch Instagram handles.
+(info) Only Enterprise subscriptions have the ability to switch Instagram usernames.

 • Select a preset permission template or create a new comment manually.

-(info) When asking for permission, make sure to ask the content creator to @mention your account in their reply to automatically permission the content.
+(info) When asking for permission, make sure to ask the content creator to use the hashtag you defined in the permission template when they reply in order to automatically permission the content.
+If they reply without using the hashtag, you will need to manually set the content to permissioned.

 4. Click Copy & Paste to Instagram.